Our comprehensive guide separates fact from fiction so you can find out everything you need to know about this versatile material.

 Non stick has an unfair reputation as being lower-quality or less serious than carbon steel and stainless clad, but it’s simply not true.
 High quality non stick pans (like ours) are versatile and powerful pieces of equipment.

 In the end, all three materials are used daily by professional chefs, and all three are incredibly valuable and versatile tools for the home cook.

-On average, our non stick cookware lasts 70 times longer than your average ceramic non stick from a DTC competitor.
+On average, our non stick cookware lasts 70 times longer than your average ceramic non stick from a competitor.